Public Involvement

 Road and Parking Rehabilitation

 Many of the park’s parking lots were originally designed and built in the 1960s when the park received about 160,000 visitors per year.
-Currently, more than 1.2 million visitors experience Capitol Reef National Park annually and improvements are needed for park infrastructure to accommodate the increased visitation.
+Currently, more than 1.2 million visitors experience Capitol Reef National Park annually and improvements were needed for park infrastructure to accommodate the increased visitation.
 Parking lots are routinely overcrowded, resulting in visitors parking along adjacent roadways causing resource and safety concerns.
-The parking lot at Chimney Rock Trailhead and Scenic Drive show signs of pavement cracking, shoulder erosion, and damage to various drainage structures.
+The parking lot at Chimney Rock Trailhead and Scenic Drive showed signs of pavement cracking, shoulder erosion, and damage to various drainage structures.

 Orchard Rehabilitation Project